-James Basta, J.D. has served as our executive vice president, general counsel and corporate secretary since June 2021.
+Age Officer Since James Basta, J.D. has served as our executive vice president, general counsel and corporate secretary since June 2021.
 Prior to joining Intellia, Mr. Basta served as chief legal officer and secretary at Kura Oncology, Inc. ("Kura") from November 2019 to June 2021.
 Prior to Kura, he spent 13 years at Biogen, from 2006 through 2019, where he most recently served as senior vice president and chief corporation counsel, managing the legal representation for Biogen's securities filings, board of directors, business development, finance and tax, corporate affairs, employment and information technology.
 Prior to joining Biogen, he was a partner in the Corporate and Securities Practice Group at Baker & McKenzie.
 Mr. Basta serves on the executive advisory board of the Chemistry Life Processes Institute at Northwestern University.
 He earned his J.D. from Northwestern University Pritzker School of Law and his B.A. in economics from Northwestern University.

-Age Officer Since 56 June 2021

-Eliana Clark, Ph.D. has served as our executive vice president, chief technology officer since February 2022.
+57 June 2021 Age Officer Since Eliana Clark, Ph.D. has served as our executive vice president, chief technology officer since February 2022.
 Prior to her current role, Dr. Clark served as our senior vice president of technical operations since January 2020.
-Prior to Intellia, she spent seven years in many leadership roles at Biogen, including vice president of product development and portfolio management, vice president of international manufacturing operations and vice president of global manufacturing sciences.
-In her most recent role, she led the team responsible for CMC product strategy, supply and lifecycle management for their entire product portfolio.
+Prior to Intellia, she spent seven years in leadership roles at Biogen, including vice president of international manufacturing operations from December 2016 through June 2019 and vice president of product development and portfolio management, where she led the team responsible for CMC product strategy, supply and lifecycle management for their entire product portfolio, from July 2019 through December 2019.
 Before Biogen, Dr. Clark spent many years at Sanofi/Genzyme, where she held leadership roles in formulation development, technical services and CMC regulatory.
 Prior to working in industry, she was a professor at Tufts University in the Chemical and Biological Engineering Department for nearly 15 years.
 Dr. Clark holds a B.E. and Ph.D. in chemical engineering from the Universidad Nacional de Litoral in Santa Fe, Argentina, and graduated from the Greater Boston Executive Program at MIT Sloan School of Management.
+66 February 2022

 Glenn G. Goddard has served as our executive vice president, chief financial officer and treasurer since October 2018.
-From May 2017 to October 2018, Mr. Goddard served as the chief financial officer at Generation Bio Company.
+52 From May 2017 to October 2018, Mr. Goddard served as the chief financial officer at Generation Bio Company.
 Mr. Goddard served as the senior vice president of finance and principal financial officer at Agios Pharmaceuticals, Inc. from September 2013 through November 2016, and as vice president, finance from July 2010 through September 2013.
 Mr. Goddard brings over 20 years of experience in emerging private and public platform-based biopharmaceutical companies.
 From January 2004 to June 2010, Mr. Goddard worked at Archemix Corporation, a privately held oligonucleotide platform-based biopharmaceutical company, where he most recently served as the vice president of finance.
 From January 2001 through December 2003, Mr. Goddard was the corporate controller of ImmunoGen, Inc., a publicly-traded oncology-focused biopharmaceutical company.
 Earlier in his career, Mr. Goddard was an audit supervisor within the Technology, Communication and Entertainment group of Ernst & Young LLP and an audit manager at Feeley & Driscoll, P.C.
 Mr. Goddard is a member of the board of directors of AvenCell Therapeutics, Inc. Mr. Goddard is a graduate of Bentley College, where he earned a B.S. in accountancy, and is a certified public accountant in the Commonwealth of Massachusetts.